UCSD-E4E/Pyrenote/README.md

 ```

 ### NOTE BEFORE RUNNING THE DOCKER
-**Make sure you ask Sean for the Scripts.zip folder.
+**Access [this link](https://drive.google.com/file/d/15y_j27Jn3aS2BKt17_3g8T2C07R5p3H5/view?usp=sharing) to get the Scripts.zip folder.
 Once you get it extract the files to audino/backend/venv/**

 ### For Production